 The answer is: not necessarily.

-So, what does the "M+S" marking mean?
-"Mud + Snow"- is only a declaration from the manufacturer that the product operates in mud and snow better than regular models.
+What does the "M+S" marking mean then?
+It stands for "Mud + Snow" but this is only a declaration from the manufacturer that the product operates in mud and snow better than regular models.
 This may be misleading.

 When buying tyres, remember that "M+S" is marked on all winter tyres, but not all tyres with "M+S" marking have winter properties (see the graphic below).

-You will also find "M+S" letters on some all-season tyres.
-The marking is also used on models sold in the US market, even though they do not meet the needs of drivers in the winter season.
+You will also find "M+S" letters on some all season tyres.
+The marking is also used on models sold on the US market, even though they do not meet the needs of drivers in the winter season.

-In general, "M+S" tyres should have very soft rubber compound and a tread with more incisions to ensure better performance in the snow.
+In general, "M+S" tyres should have a very soft rubber compound and a tread with deeper grooves and a special sipe pattern to ensure better performance in the snow.
 Unfortunately, these features are not verified by standardised tests and may be unreliable.

-All winter models have "M+S" marking, but not all tyres with "M+S" are winter tyres.
-(Caption for figures)
+All winter models have "M+S" marking, but not all tyres with "M+S" are winter tyres

 Do we have to rely only on the manufacturer's declaration?
 What is 3PMSF?